 A delegate to a method that takes parameters of the same number and type that are contained in the args parameter.

 An array of objects to pass as arguments to the given method.
-This can be Nothing if no arguments are needed.
+This can be a null reference (Nothing in Visual Basic) if no arguments are needed.

 Return ValueType: System.IAsyncResult

 An IAsyncResult that represents the result of the BeginInvoke operation.